baseboxorg/minchu/README.md

 * `minchu.tree` consists of current repository structure.
 In some cases it might be out of sync with project.
 * Almost every executable requires a flag to run.
+* `tests` folder contains scripts that are used by travis ci to check for shell scripts and dockerfiles if they build.
   * `test-shell-scripts` and `test-dockerfiles` are tests to be run on travis ci so as they do not need to be run locally.
-* `test-shell-scripts` is a test which checks with shellcheck for errors and possible problems. `test-dockerfiles` is a test which builds the docker images and checks if they build and will fail if the image build  fails.
+  * `test-shell-scripts` is a test which checks with shellcheck for errors and possible problems. `test-dockerfiles-diff`  builds the docker images and checks if they build and will fail if the image build  fails.
+Since it is computationally expensive to build all the dockerfiles only the files which are changed (when compared to master are built).
+  * `test-dockerfiles` builds for all the dockerfiles in the project but is currently not enabled.